ricky-taing/pomudoro-timer/README.md

 ## To-Do List, Contributions
 1. Settings - Add HTML element allowing users to change how long a session or break is and set variables in timer object to those values
+2. Allow users to change background color
+3. Allow users to add their own background image